The Upanishads – An Overview

 This realization of the Atman led to them to conclude that duality was an illusion.
 They believed that there was no separation between human beings and the Divine.
 There was only the illusion of separation.
 In the same way, there was no separation between individuals.
 Every one of us has this same divine essence within and everyone is on the same path, in the same ordered universe, toward the same destination.

 There No Need to Look for God, the Divine dwells within us

 The Upanishads state that there is, therefore, no need to look for a God because the Divine is already dwelling within.
-This concept is best expressed in the Chandogya Upanishad by the phrase Tat Tvam Asi – “Thou Art That”.
+A phrase in the Chandogya Upanishad Tat Tvam Asi – “Thou Art That”. emphasises this concept.
 You are already what you want to become.
 You have to realize this.

 Goal of Life is Self Actualisation

 According to the Upanishads – the goal of life, is self-actualization – to become completely aware of and in touch with your higher self – so that you could live as closely as possible and in accordance with the Eternal Order of the Universe – Rta.
 Each individual was thought to have been placed on earth for a specific purpose which was their duty (dharma).
 They needed to perform their duty with the right action in order to achieve self-actualization.
 Your conditioned actions or karma is caused by ignorance and failure to perform one’s dharma – correct action.

 Karma or conditioning resulted in suffering.
 So suffering is ultimately the individual’s own fault.
 The concept of karma always meant that one’s actions had consequences which led to certain predictable results.
 The individual’s ability to manage his or her karma led one to success or failure, satisfaction or sorrow.

 Reincarnation means repeating the same patterns over & over again